aglassman/elixir-mix-task-asciidoc/README.md

 # Asciidoc Mix Task
 I've always really liked using [Asciidoctor](https://asciidoctor.org/) to generate internal documentation.
 While ex_doc is really great, I like the portability and available plugins for Asciidoctor.
-This is definitely not meant to replase ex_doc as it has it's place, and I think asciidoc has it's own purposes.
+This is definitely not meant to replace ex_doc as it has it's place, and I think asciidoc has it's own purposes.

 I'm also a big fan of [PlantUML](https://plantuml.com/), so I've set the tasks to generate any included PlantUML files.